-Ace Insurance School of Nevada and
+Ace Insurance School and

 Kaplan Professional Education Partnership